pacificalabs/public/content/blog/tips-on-deploying-static-sites-built-with-hugo.md

 date = "2021-07-23"
 description = "Follow these straightforward steps to deploy your static site built with Hugo for free." tags = [
-    "shortcodes",
-    "privacy",
+    "hugo",
+    "static-site",
+    "developer"
 ]
 +++
+#### *Follow these straightforward steps to deploy your static site built with Hugo for free.*

 ### Why it matters:
-*Though hosting a free static site sounds tempting, deployment version tracking & configuration can be fraught with unforeseen difficulties.
-Follow these straightforward steps to deploy your static site built with Hugo for free.*
+*Though hosting a free static site sounds tempting, deployment version tracking & configuration can be fraught with unforeseen difficulties.*

 ### Background
 [Hugo](www.gohugo.com) is a superfast framework built in Googles own language Go.